uniQIndividual/scorched.report/src/components/leaderboard/SpecialKillsMd.md

 ---
 ---

-There have been many ways to get kills without a Scorched Cannon in Team Scorched.
+There have been many ways to get deal damage without a Scorched Cannon in Team Scorched.
 If you are listed here, you had a lot of luck or incredible dedication.
 Congrats!

 Some publicly known sources are: